schoeberl/wildcat/README.md

 This repository currently contains a ISA simulator of the RISC-V instruction set.
 Concrete the 32-bit integer version.

+Minimal SW prerequisites are a version of git and sbt.

-To start with wildcat either fork the project or clone it with
+To start with wildcat either fork the project or clone it from here with:

     $ git clone https://github.com/schoeberl/wildcat
     $ cd wildcat

-Here you can start the ISA simulator with a simple example with
+Here you can start the ISA simulator with a simple example:

     $ sbt "run-main wildcat.isasim.SimRV bin/test.bin"

-That will execute the already assembler assembler program asm/test.S from bin/test.bin and print out a register dump for each instruction.
+That command will execute the already assembled assembler program asm/test.S as bin/test.bin and print out a register dump for each instruction.

 To assemble other programs or compile C programs you need to install the [RISC-V tools](https://github.com/riscv/riscv-tools).